 Baths with Freestanding Tubs

 Freestanding bathtubs are popular, and with good reason.
 Whether modern or traditional, they add elegance to a bathroom like nothing else.
 Though often reserved for bigger baths, freestanding tubs can work in smaller spaces with the right layout, design, and tub choice.
-(Still, while freestanding tubs are perfectly suited to master baths, they’re not right for all situations.
+(Still, while freestanding tubs are perfectly suited to suite bathrooms, they’re not right for all situations.
 They may be problematic for bathing small children, for example.)
 A freestanding tub is typically the focal point of the bathroom, so it makes sense to determine its location first and then to lay out the other elements — the shower, vanity, and toilet — around the tub, using them in ways that support the design.

 There are several things to keep in mind when including a freestanding tub in a bath, starting with the size of the tub.
 Tub length is best determined by having the bather try out different tubs.
 A 6-ft. tub might sound more desirable than a 5-ft. one, but too big can be uncomfortable for smaller people.
 Once you’re sure that a freestanding tub is right for you and you have a particular product in mind, you can focus on room layout.
 Keeping the toilet as far away from the tub as possible — ideally in its own room — makes the tub more inviting.
 The relationship between the tub and windows is important in terms of seeing and being seen — or not.
 It is also wise to think about what you see from the tub; the room looks very different from a lower vantage point.
 Although storage is often overlooked, a place within arm’s reach of the tub for soap, shampoo, towels, and other commonly used bath items makes a big difference.
 Finally, it’s a good idea to make sure that the floor joists under the tub are up to the task of supporting the tub and 500 lb. of water.